5 best destinations for your first international solo trip

 6. Australia

 Especially if you’re visiting from America, Australia is a great place for a first solo trip!
 Though Australians obviously have a unique and special culture, it’s one of the most similar places to travel in the world to the USA.
 As an English speaking developed nation with dynamic cities and nature, Australia is known for beautiful beaches, national parks, and wildlife in particular!
 Sydney, Melbourne, and Brisbane are cosmopolitan cities with plenty of activities for solo travelers, such as visiting museums and exploring the food scene.
-Australia is a haven for adventure travelers, scuba divers, surfers, camper van enthusiasts, and wildlife lovers!
+Australia is a haven for adventure travelers, scuba divers, surfers, camper van enthusiasts, and wildlife lovers.

 Leave a Reply